Shopping online amid inflation crunch? Here are 6 tips to avoid scams

 Save a copy of the confirmation page or email confirmation.
 According to the Federal Trade Commission’s mail order rule, when you shop online, sellers are supposed to ship your order within the time stated in their ads or within 30 days if the ads don’t give a time.
 If a seller cannot ship within the promised time, they must give you a revised shipping date, with the chance to either cancel your order for a full refund or accept the new shipping date.

-Information from the Associated Press was included in this report.
+Information from The Associated Press was included in this report.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.